 Been a long time since I've blogged.
 Wouldn't really be fair of me to raise the subscription price since I've been so inconsistent, huh?

-a once thriving hotel in the disco era suffers disrepair...read: Bargain prices!
+Vegas's former number one cheesy photo op, and a once thriving hotel in the disco era suffers disrepair...read: Bargain prices! |

 Anyway, yes, I'm here in Vegas with my ol' standbye roommate, Senor Monkey.
 Got in Monday night and yesterday, June 4th, I got to SMELL a WSOP bracelet.
 Just a whiff... just as if it were a passing dream...